atoptima/Coluna.jl/docs/src/api/benders.md

 - a separation subproblem is infeasible
 - the time limit is reached
 - the maximum number of iterations is reached
-- no new cut generated at the last iteration
+- no new cut is generated

 The default implementation returns: